Save-All-The-Pets/dog_attributes/README.md

 American/English Cocker Spaniel
 Compliance could affect the data; certain dog owners may be less likely to register their dogs even though it's required in all three localities.

+## Contact the author

+Please direct any correspondence to Michael Suttles at: git at mgs.33mail.com.

 TO DO: